 - Do discuss your options for handling potential claims.

 The State Farm Pocket Agent smartphone app makes it easy to capture the essential details of an accident.
 Pocket Agent can help you diagram the accident scene, record witnesses’ names and numbers, contact your agent, and even locate nearby repair shops.

 You might not notice the injuries until DAYS after the accident?
-I’m not even sure I would support the theory that it happens regularly, although I suspect it does happen.
-I also don’t think it is incredibly controversial to say that people can get hurt in low impact car accidents.
+I’m not even sure I would support the theory that it happens regularly, although I suspect it happens.
+I also don’t think it is controversial to say that people can get hurt in low impact car accidents.
 People can die in relatively low impact accidents, according to science and physics.
 So it is not a leap of faith to suggest that sometimes, albeit rare, people get hurt in low impact vehicle accidents.

 Here’s the fun part: State Farm takes down the page.
 Seriously?
 Is State Farm EVER going to contest anything on here at trial?
 Is anyone ever going to be swayed by these general admissions as applied to an individual case?
 Yet some ninny decided that they couldn’t leave this life ammunition out there.

 I have a lot of adjectives to use to describe dealing with State Farm in car accident claims but ninny is one of the last ones that comes to mind.
 State Farm makes a lot of unreasonable calls when valuing motor vehicle accident cases and, as a result, gets their teeth knocked in probably more often than any other insurance company in Maryland.
 But they take their lumps, stand by their insureds, and pay the verdict regardless of what their insured’s policy limits were.

 Conversely, they also win a lot of cases where another insurance company would have settled the case.
-Point is, State Farm is irrational at times but I usually do not think of them as being gutless, which is what I think taking this post down was.
+Point is, State Farm is irrational but I rarely think of them as being gutless, which is what I think taking this post down was.